pap3rhat/visualization-tools/README.md

 <br />

-TheVRr-experiments are designed and performed with Unity, thus all the evaluation tools are also made with Unity.
+The VR-experiments are designed and performed with Unity, thus all the evaluation tools are also made with Unity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>